ribarrag/Data_visualizations/Final_PartI.md

 The favorite apps for kids have been almost the same for the past years: TikTok, Instagram, Snapchat.
 It is suprinsing the jump on average time spent by a child on Tiktok, from 44 minutes per day in 2019 to 99 minutes daily on average in 2021 (these number can differe slightly from the previous graph because they are taken from different sources).

 As can be seen, the average time that children spend in social media went up during the pandemic.
 There is some evidence about the posiitve impact of this increased exposure.
-[Here, I am missing data to document this positive impact, which is mainly related to a diminished feeling of loneliness and icnreased peer realtionships during periods of lockdown]

 <div style="text-align: center;">
 <img src="images_project/SM RIG 8.jpg" alt="Average daily time spent by chidren in the U.S. over time (2019-2021), minutes" width="600"
      height="500">
 </div>

+**[Here, I am missing data to document this positive impact, which is mainly related to a diminished feeling of loneliness and icnreased peer realtionships during periods of lockdown]**

+Here comes the part where I talk about the negative impact of two of the most widely and intensively used social media apps: Instagram and tiktok.

+About Instagram, there is data that xontinued exposure to Instagram makes children feel worse or much worse about themsleves.
+This is a spqecially large effect among girsl (21%) than among boys (14%).

 <div style="text-align: center;">
 <img src="images_project/SM RIG 9.jpg" alt="How does instagram makes you feel about yourself" width="600"